< Terug naar resultaten

 Start Tokyo

-The trip starts this afternoon in the futuristic capital of Tokyo.
-Later this afternoon, there will be a group welcome meeting with your tour leader followed by an optional group dinner in the evening and casual tour around Shinjuku, the famous nightlife district of Tokyo!
+The trip begins this afternoon in Tokyo, the futuristic capital of Japan.
+Later this afternoon, we have a group welcome meeting with the tour leader followed by an optional group dinner and casual tour around Shinjuku, the nightlife district of Tokyo.
+Accommodation: Dormy Inn Kodenmacho (or similar)

 • 2

-A full day Tokyo city tour by metro including Senso-ji Temple
+A full-day Tokyo tour by metro including Senso-ji Temple

 • 3

-Travel by train to Nikko; enjoy the town's nature and UNESCO sites; overnight in traditional style guesthouse
+Travel by train to Nikko; enjoy nature and Unesco sites; overnight in a traditional-style guesthouse

 • 4

-Train to Kyoto; delight your senses in Nishiki market; explore traditional Gion district
+Train to Kyoto; delight your senses in Nishiki Market; explore the traditional Gion district

 • 5

-Experience some of Kyoto's highlights by foot and public transport
+Experience some Kyoto highlights on foot and by public transport

 • 6

-On to historic Hiroshima to visit the peace park and museum; discover the beautiful Himeji Castle enroute
+To Hiroshima to visit the Peace Park and Museum; discover the beautiful Himeji Castle en route

 • 7